oracle-livelabs/oci/oci-apm-helidon/2-setup-helidon/setup-helidon.md

-# Setup a Helidon SE Application
+# Set up a Helidon SE application

 ## Introduction

-In this lab, you will setup a simple Helidon SE application.
+In this lab, you will set up a simple Helidon SE application.
 You will use APM Trace Explorer to monitor the application later in this workshop.

 Estimated time: 10 minutes